Find answers to some of your most common questions.

 All Commissioners and staff adhere to the Commission’s Code of Conduct.

-The Commission’s headquarters is at 32 Great Victoria Street, Belfast, and we are in the late stages of designing and fitting-out the remaining space to ensure that it can also support meetings with victims, survivors and families in a secure and sensitive way.
+The Commission’s headquarters is in the late stages of design and fit-out to ensure that it can support meetings with victims, survivors and families in a secure and sensitive way.
 We expect that this will be ready for full use from the autumn but until then we will not be able to have visitors to those offices.
 The Commission’s Case Support Workers will be available to engage with requesting individuals at locations that suit them across Northern Ireland.

 The Commission’s annual budget is set out in our Annual Work Plan.
 We have the ability to access the funding we need to carry out investigations as we see fit through a special mechanism called Annually Managed Expenditure.

-As a result of the High Court’s ruling in Dillon, conditional immunity has been disapplied and is not currently part of the legislation.
+No. As a result of the High Court’s ruling in Dillon, conditional immunity was disapplied.
+On 29 July 2024, the Secretary of State for Northern Ireland announced that the Government was dropping its appeal in a number of areas, including those relating to the conditional immunity provisions.
 The Commission will therefore not consider requests for conditional immunity.

 The Belfast High Court has confirmed that the Commission is independent and is capable of carrying out investigations which are compliant with the European Convention on Human Rights.
 The Commission is therefore properly and lawfully established.